 #2 Mr. Tambourine Man

 McGuinn, Clark, and Crosby met as folk artists playing solo in coffeehouses.
 Realising their voices blended well, they formed the Jet Set.
 Producer Jim Dickson obtained an acetate of an unreleased Dylan song, ‘Mr Tambourine Man’.
 The band weren’t enamoured with the song, but converted it to 4/4 and gave it a rock arrangement.
 The Byrds had only recently formed when ‘Mr. Tambourine Man’ was recorded, so McGuinn was the only Byrd to play an instrument on the single.
 The band coalesced in time to record the rest of the album, but the single had already initiated a folk-rock boom.

 from Fifth Dimension, 1966

 Gene Clark left The Byrds in March 1966, the same month that ‘Eight Miles High’ was released as a single.
 Clark recalled writing down some initial song ideas about talking with The Rolling Stones’ Brian Jones.
-Crosby claimed credit for the line “Rain grey town, known for its sound”, while the John Coltrane and Ravi Shankar tapes he played on the tour bus inspired McGuinn’s psychedelic leads.
-‘Eight Miles High’ credited as the first psychedelic single, and debate has raged whether it’s about flying, drugs, or both.
+Crosby claimed a writing credit for contributing the line “Rain grey town, known for its sound”.
+The John Coltrane and Ravi Shankar tapes he played on the tour bus inspired McGuinn’s psychedelic leads.
+‘Eight Miles High’ is credited as the first psychedelic single, and debate has raged whether it’s about flying, drugs, or both.
 It’s been covered by many artists, including Hüsker Dü and Roxy Music.